 A key advantage of working with standardized islet microtissues is the ability to quantify insulin secretion data as absolute levels of insulin secreted per islet.
 Historically, this has not been possible due to the heterogeneity in size and cellular composition of different islets – an issue that required investigators to normalize insulin secretion.
 With the most widely used normalization method, secreted insulin is expressed as a percentage of the intracellular insulin content.

-To illustrate the benefits of a multiparametric approach, which obviates the need for normalization, we conducted a comprehensive islet toxicity study on effects of the ER-stress-inducing agent Tunicamycin, performed by measuring multiple multiplexable endpoints.
-Following 7-day treatment with a range of Tunicamycin concentrations, we observed loss of cell viability at high compound concentrations, based on decreased intracellular ATP content.
+To illustrate the benefits of a multiparametric approach, which obviates the need for normalization, we conducted a comprehensive islet toxicity study on the effects of the ER-stress-inducing agent Tunicamycin, performed by measuring multiple multiplexable endpoints.
+Following 7-day treatment with a range of Tunicamycin concentrations, we observed loss of cell viability at high compound concentrations based on decreased intracellular ATP content.
 This assay was followed by a multiparametric assessment of β-cell function that provided even more insight into the toxic effects of Tunicamycin.

 Here, you can see normalization may mask important experimental findings and complicate the interpretation of the results.
-We observed that sub-toxic concentrations of Tunicamycin did not alter ATP levels, and had a negative impact not only on the insulin content, but also on insulin secretion in response to acute glucose (16.7 mM) stimulation.
+We observed that sub-toxic concentrations of Tunicamycin did not alter ATP levels and had a negative impact not only on the insulin content but also on insulin secretion in response to acute glucose (16.7 mM) stimulation.

-Additionally, normalizing to the insulin content also decreases the statistical power of the assays due to high dilution factors typically used to measure intracellular insulin content, which amplifies the error and the variability of the data.
+Additionally, normalizing the insulin content also decreases the statistical power of the assays due to high dilution factors typically used to measure intracellular insulin content, which amplifies the error and variability of the data.

 If you are working with insulin secretion and pancreatic islets, I highly recommend you read a paper by Jean-Claude Henquin that precisely addresses “The challenge of correctly reporting hormones content and secretion in isolated human islets.”
 Dr. Henquin argues that “expressing secretion on a per islet basis, as is frequently done, is of limited value unless the islets are characterized; some kind of normalization is necessary.”
-The standardization process and characterization of 3D InSight™ Human Islet Microtissues make the expression of insulin secretion on a per islet basis possible, thus eliminating the need for normalization.
+The standardization process and characterization of 3D InSight™ Human Islet Microtissues make the expression of insulin secretion on a per-islet basis possible, thus eliminating the need for normalization.

 I encourage you to watch our joint webinar with Promega Corporation on Bioluminescent Assays and 3D Models for Diabetes Research.
-In this webinar, I discuss our Tunicamycin case study in more detail and provide a more in depth overview of 3D InSight™ Islet Microtissues and the biochemical assays we rely on to deliver results for our pharma partners.
+In this webinar, I discuss our Tunicamycin case study in more detail and provide a more in-depth overview of 3D InSight™ Islet Microtissues and the biochemical assays we rely on to deliver results for our pharma partners.